 Find out more by using our buyers guide below or call your local Rayburn Heat Centre for more information.

-As with all Rayburn appliances, these models offer ovens which use the principle of indirect radiant heat cooking, which is kind to food, locking in its flavour, moisture and goodness.
+As with all Rayburn appliances, the ovens use the principle of indirect radiant heat cooking, which is kind to food, locking in its flavour, moisture and goodness.

-From high-heat cooking, which helps bring out the best in vegetables to grilling, boiling and baking, the Rayburn masters all culinary styles.
+From high-heat cooking, which helps bring out the best in vegetables to grilling, boiling and baking, the Rayburn Ranger® masters all culinary styles.

 The Rayburn 308K provides the capacity to offer a constant supply of hot water as well as cast-iron cooking.
 This model is ideal for those who do not have space to fit an additional boiler and runs on oil.

-With a Rayburn central heating range cooker, you can have all your heating needs in one cast-iron appliance.
-That means you can enjoy a cosy, warm kitchen, hot water for all the family and heating for the rest of the home, all from one stunning appliance.
+With a Rayburn central heating range cooker, you can combine all your heating needs in one cast-iron appliance.
+This means you can enjoy a cosy kitchen, hot water for all the family and heating for the whole home.

 Rayburn boilers are stringently tested to give proven performance and efficiency.
 They are designed to operate from a variety of fuels, each with highly developed combustion chambers and advanced burner technologies.
-Whether it's oil or gas, AGA Rayburn has a model to suit your heating needs, with a variety of boiler outputs that will heat two or three radiators.
-Plus, a constant supply of hot water.
+Whether it's oil, HVO (Hydrotreated Vegetable Oil) or gas, AGA Rayburn has a model to suit your heating needs, with a variety of boiler outputs.